swagner23q/apiCodeReview/readme.md

 ## Sara Wagner
-#### JS Boiler Plate
+#### API Code Review

 ~Description~

 This is a project for week 1 of JavaScript at Epicodus.
-It includes languages **HTML, CSS, Bootstrap, Javascript, and Jquery**.
-This project will have a "boiler plate" setup for Javascript projects including Sass.
+It includes languages **HTML, CSS, Sass, Javascript, and Jquery**.
+This project will have fulfill the requirements for the API code review.

 To begin:
   -Setup files-- index.html, folder-js(with browser.js and something-interface.js including comments), .gitignore.js (copy paste from here), folder-scss and styles.scss